 It's weird, the sheer motivation it takes to pick up a paintbrush or wad of clay.
 Then some mysterious spark hits and we jump the gap to the canvas or the clay.
-These moments I'm fully invested.
+These moments, I'm fully invested.
 I'm thinking, "Yes, I LOVE color, dollops of paint and the feel of sliding my brush through it." or "Yes!
 The feel of clay is connective and deep and cool and calming."

 Right at these 'fully invested' moments, I want to practice connecting this joy to the moments of hesitation.
 Picture crossing a bridge and remembering that even though the fog obscures the land on other side, I love what awaits me there.
 It is a place I choose to go again and again.